 - Price: Acorns Lite: $1/mo, Acorns Personal: $3/mo, Acorns Family: $5/mo

-Acorns is a signature financial wellness app targeting younger generations first starting on their financial journey.
+Acorns is a signature financial wellness and micro-investing app targeting younger generations first starting on their financial journey.
 The app’s “Round Ups” feature allows users to leverage their routine purchases to grow their investment account balances over time.

 The service comes with an investment account, bank account, debit card and even custodial and retirement accounts, depending on the plan selected.
 You can only invest in low-cost index funds, some of the best investments for teenagers to learn how to invest money.